thewjones/mattjon.es/content/linknotes/20230713/index.md

 ## Today's notes {#today-s-notes}

--   [VanMoof is in trouble](/blog/links/2023/07/13#bicycle-manufacture-vanmoof-is-in-trouble) Dutch bicycle company is in financial trouble for lots of complex reasons
+-   [VanMoof is in trouble:](/blog/links/2023/07/13#bicycle-manufacture-vanmoof-is-in-trouble) Dutch bicycle company is in financial trouble for lots of complex reasons
--   [Akka Arrh ](/blog/links/2023/07/13#akka-arrh)The relaunch of a 'lost' Atari arcade game
+-   [Akka Arrh: ](/blog/links/2023/07/13#akka-arrh)The relaunch of a 'lost' Atari arcade game
--   [Hollywood actors announce strike in first joint action with writers in 60 years](/blog/links/2023/07/13#hollywood-actors-announce-strike-in-first-joint-action-with-writers-in-60-years) Hollywood stars demand better pay and conditions
+-   [Hollywood actors announce strike in first joint action with writers in 60 years:](/blog/links/2023/07/13#hollywood-actors-announce-strike-in-first-joint-action-with-writers-in-60-years) Hollywood stars strike for better pay and concern about AI

 <!--more-->